clarkwebb/part-a-mistakes/src/main.typ

 - If the question gives you an approximation, use it!
 - Read the question carefully and think about what solution you want to obtain before starting complicated maths.

+= Electromagnetism
+- #emph[The magnetic field outside an object is not just the external field.]
+Remember that the object changes the field as well.

 = Quantum mechanics
 - #emph[Forgetting to square when normalising a state, or not normalising at all.]
 - #emph[$0 dot 1$ is not $1$ (for example, in $j(j+1)$).]